Ratactac/Hackintosh-i5-5675C-GA-H97N-WIFI/README.md

 ## Note EFI

-* Cfg lock Disabled not available in motherboard ->  AppleCpuPmCfgLock & AppleXcpmCfgLock is check in config.plist Kernel > Quirks .
+* Cfg lock Disabled not available in motherboard ->  AppleXcpmCfgLock is check in config.plist Kernel > Quirks .

 * Vt-D activated    -> disableIOmapper is enabled.